cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 After a while, and with team members feedback, the author(s) would merge the pull request into the master branch, but before that it must the state to ```published```.
 At this moment, the RFD must be ready for implementation.

+If an RFD state is switched to ```abandoned``` the pull request must be merged into the master branch.
+If the RFD is in a ```draft``` state then a pull request must be open and merged for future reference.